reload/php-fpm/README.md

 The image has [`mstmp`](https://marlam.de/msmtp/) installed. `msmtp` is an SMTP client.

-For simple development setups we recommend combining it with [Mailpit](https://github.com/axllent/mailpit):
+For simple development setups, we recommend combining it with [Mailpit](https://github.com/axllent/mailpit):

 ```yaml